Caleb00004/theNetwork/README.md

 # The Network
 ### Live At: https://the-network-bice.vercel.app/

-The Network a social media web application that can be used to network with people from all over the world.
-It allows logged In users to be able to make post's and comment on Posts.
-The chat feature and notification system is still under developement.
+The Network is a social media web application that can be used to network with people from all over the world.
+It allows registered users to be able to make post's and interact with Posts from other users.

 ## Inspiration
 This Project was built to test my MERN Stack skills